Keep It Goin Xav: Critical reception

-Upon its release, Keep It Goin Xav received positive reviews from publications.
+Keep It Goin Xav received positive reviews upon its release.
 It was awarded the "Best New Music" accolade from Pitchfork; Pierre called it a "bottle-popping celebration", writing: "Not often is music this off the walls also this grounded".
-However, he criticized DJ Rennessy's appearance; he cited DJ Rennessy's lack of "the identifiable charisma of memorable mixtape hosts" and criticized the mixtape's slower moments.
+However, he criticized DJ Rennessy's lack of "the identifiable charisma of memorable mixtape hosts" and the mixtape's slower moments.
 HotNewHipHop listed Keep It Goin Xav as one of the best releases of January 2024; their writer said the mixtape displays Xaviersobased's strong songwriting abilities and that it "keeps you wanting more".
 Complex's Jon Barlas deemed Keep It Goin Xav a "defining moment" and "a semi-breakthrough" for Xaviersobased; the magazine included "Need Me" in their mid-year list of the best songs of the year.

 Pitchfork deemed Keep It Goin Xav the best rap album of the year; Pierre said Xaviersobased "puts it all together" on the mixtape "without losing the off-the-cuff randomness of fucking around on SoundCloud", lauding Xaviersobased for "standing out from the pack of indistinguishable internet rappers".
 The same publication also listed it the 29th best album of the year; Evan Rytlewski felt that Xaviersobased's take on youth's brevity added extra depth to the music.
 The Fader considered it the 33rd best album of the year; Darville wrote that Xaviersobased's "aqueous sound is brought to Marianas Trench-level depths" and that the mixtape "proves he can throw a rager in uncharted territory and have it hit just as hard".